OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 <!--

+Although not crucial,   in these earlier phases it's best practice to supply an official survey of the site, as early as possible as it assures the proposed design, as it is laid out on the site, is based on accurate information.
+It eliminates the potential for any surprises and rework further down the line.

 If the main building architect can supply an existing CAD/BIM file, less effort would be necessary for this phase.
-This proposal does not include a site survey--which we will need for this scope of work.
-We assume a survey of the existing site (CAD format) will by supplied by a 3rd party surveyor.

 -----------------------------------------------------------------------------------------------------------------------
     * Civil